ArielOrtizBobea/arielortizbobea.github.io/pages/home.md

 --->
 <br/><br/>

-My group seeks to enhance how humans adapt to environmental change.
-We strive to contribute to scientific knowledge that improves policy and decision making in industry and government around the world.
+My research group seeks to advance how humans adapt to environmental change.
+We contribute to scientific knowledge that improves policy and decision making in industry and government around the world.
 We use economics and quantitative methods to shed light on pressing sustainability problems.
-Our work often involves collaborations across disciplines beyond economics.
+This work often involves collaborations across disciplines beyond economics.